aleaugustoplus/herculesremotecontrol/README.md

 # Hercules remote control

 This is firmware used in the robot so called "Hercules" in order to allow remote controlling available at: [seeed studio](https://www.seeedstudio.com/Skeleton-Bot-4WD-Hercules-Mobile-Robotic-Platform-p-1504.html)
+Used along with [remote_lvc](https://github.com/aleaugustoplus/remote_lvc) sofware that is used in the remote controlling interface

 ## Getting Started